FloatingArrayDesign/MoorDyn/docs/compiling.rst

 .. _compile_python:

 MoorDyn-C is available as python module.
-This module is not always update with the most recent version of MoorDyn-C on GitHub, so it is important to check the date of the last release at https://pypi.org/project/moordyn/.
+This module is up to date with the master branch of MoorDyn-C on GitHub and can be found at https://pypi.org/project/moordyn/.
 To install, type

 .. code-block:: bash